liflab/beepbeep-3-book/markdown/custom/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/functions/custom/CustomDouble.java#L44)

-We again check for the index, and only return a type for *i*=0.
+Again, a type is only returned if *i*=0.

 The purpose of the input/output arity/type methods is to declare what is called the function's *signature*.
 The <!--\index{Connector@\texttt{Connector}} \texttt{Connector}-->`Connector`<!--/i--> object we use to create processor chains calls these methods to make sure that functions and processors are piped correctly.
 It is therefore important to properly declare the arity and types for each custom object we create, in order to avoid exceptions being thrown when calling `connect()` with these objects.

-We now have a complete new `Function` object that can be used like any other.
+This code produces a complete new `Function` object that can be used like any other.
 For example:

 ``` java
 Function f = new CustomDouble();
 ApplyFunction af = new ApplyFunction(f);
 ```

-As you might expect, a `Function` may have more than one input or output argument, and these arguments do not need to be of the same type.
+As you might expect, a `Function` may have more than one input or output argument; these arguments do not need to be of the same type.
 To illustrate this, let us create a new function `CutString` that takes two arguments: a string *s* and a number *n*.
 Its purpose is to cut *s* after *n* characters and return the result.
 A possible implementation would be:

 ``` java
 public class CutString extends Function